TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

 ===== Relation to Initial Memory Bank Approach
-A memory bank was initially introduced by @memory_bank as a mapping of the complete training dataset.
+The memory bank was initially introduced by @memory_bank as a mapping of the complete training dataset.
 The embedding of each sample in the dataset is stored in the memory bank (illustrated in @memory_bank_images).
 For each batch, $K$ samples are randomly drawn from the memory bank to be used as negative examples.
 The representations of samples that are currently in the batch are then updated in the memory bank @memory_bank.